 While the amount you need in savings is highly personal, and specific dollar amounts can be arbitrary, there is a simple formula you can follow to help you figure out if you're setting aside enough money.

 Starting to save early is important.
 In your 20’s aim to save 25% of your overall gross pay.
-That 25% can be the combination of 401(k) withholdings, matching funds from your employer and any cash savings that you have.
+That 25% can be the combination of 401(k) withholdings, matching funds from your employer and any cash savings accounts or other retirement savings accounts that you have.
 The key here is to make sure your lifestyle expenses don't exceed 75% of your gross income.

 - By age 30, shoot for saving the equivalent of your annual salary.
 If you earn $40,000 a year, aim to have $40,000 in savings when you hit 30.
 Again, this includes any retirement account contributions, matching funds from your company, cash savings, or money you have invested elsewhere.